-CALGARY, Nov.
-26, 2014 /CNW/ – Hawk Exploration Ltd. (“Hawk” or the “Corporation”) is pleased to announce its results for the three and nine months ended September 30, 2014.
-The Corporation’s interim financial statements for the three and nine months ended September 30, 2014 and its management’s discussion and analysis for the three and nine months ended September 30, 2014 are available for viewing on SEDAR at www.sedar.com under Hawk’s profile or on the Corporation’s website at www.hawkexploration.ca under Investor Information – Financial Reports.
+CALGARY, ALBERTA–(Marketwired – Nov.
+27, 2015) – Hawk Exploration Ltd. (“Hawk” or the “Corporation”) (TSX VENTURE:HWK.A) is pleased to announce its results for the three and nine months ended September 30, 2015.
+The Corporation’s interim financial statements for the three and nine months ended September 30, 2015 and its management’s discussion and analysis for the three and nine months ended September 30, 2015 are available for viewing on SEDAR at www.sedar.com under Hawk’s profile or on the Corporation’s website at www.hawkexploration.ca under Investor Information – Financial Reports.

-- Averaged production of 652 boe/d in the third quarter of 2014, an increase of 6% from 613 boe/d of production in the third quarter of 2014, despite limited capital expenditures in 2015;
+- Averaged production of 703 boe/d in the third quarter of 2015, an increase of 8% increase from 652 boe/d of production in the third quarter of 2014, despite limited capital expenditures in 2015;

 |Three months ended Sept.
 30,||Nine months ended Sept.
 30,|